-Gatwick Airport funds and co-ordinates a community noise monitoring programme in conjunction with local Environmental Health Officers and the Airport's Consultative Committee.
+Gatwick Airport funds and co-ordinates a community noise monitoring programme in conjunction with local Environmental Health Officers and the airport's Consultative Committee.
 Noise monitors are located throughout local communities in Sussex, Surrey and Kent in order to develop an understanding of the noise environment and assess the impact of aircraft noise on those areas.

-Following a study period of 12 months, so as to capture the seasonal differences in aircraft traffic, the Airport instructs an independent noise consultant to produce reports on the noise climate in the study area and these are now available on: www.gatwickairport.com/noise
+Following a study period of 12 months, so as to capture the seasonal differences in aircraft traffic, the airport instructs an independent noise consultant to produce reports on the noise climate in the study available area and these are now on: www.gatwickairport.com/noise

 Figure 39 below illustrates the location of current and historical noise monitor sites.
-The sites cover a large geographic area, therefore benefitting communities even those that are overflown at relatively high altitudes.
+The sites cover a large therefore benefitting geographic area, communities even those that are overflown at relatively high altitudes.